-Most Frequently Asked Questions about Hongkong Lhasa Flight
+Most Frequently Asked Questions about Hong Kong Lhasa Flight

-1. When is the best time to fly from Hongkong to Lhasa?
+4. When is the best time to fly from Hong Kong to Lhasa?

 For Lhasa tour, it is a good choice to travel to this holy city from May to October.
 During this time, the city of Lhasa is provided with warm sunshine and high oxygen content, suitable for sightseeing.
 In this period, the climate becomes mild and humid and is the best season for travel in Tibet.

-But if you want to buy your Hongkong to Lhasa flight at a low price, the best choice is to avoid the high tourist season.
+But if you want to buy your Hong Kong to Lhasa flight at a low price, the best choice is to avoid the high tourist season.
 For Tibet tours, the most popular time is from April to October.
-While during Chinese National Day holiday (October 1st -- October 7th), there are a lot of Chinese tourists rush to Tibet.
+While during Chinese National Day Holiday (October 1st - October 7th), there are a lot of Chinese tourists rush to Tibet.
 Therefore, try to plan your Tibet trip in low seasons, like winter, if you want to book some discount flights.

-For Hong Kong residents, there is no need to apply for the Tibet travel permit.
+For Hong Kong residents, there is no need to apply for the Tibet Travel Permit.
 All you need to take is your HK SAR Passport and Home Return Permit.